alilleybrinker/gccarch/README.md

 `gccarch` makes it easier to query the information presented in the ASCII-art table on that page.

+Note that `gccarch` treats question marks in the origina table as equivalent to an empty entry, meaning it does not differentiate between a feature _not_ being present on an architecture and a feature being of ambiguous status for an architecture.

 ## How to Use

 `gccarch` supports the following flags, which are exclusive of each other.